 But the handsome, charming, exciting —or gentle, understanding, and tender —man you believe will rescue you from your relational doldrums is likely to look quite different once you really get to know him.
 If he is single and knows you are married.
 Research shows that he is most likely narcissistic, alcoholic, or has problems with commitment.
 If he is married as well, then you are getting involved with a married man who cheats on his wife.
 Is that really the kind of person you believe will help you discover something better?

 In The Many Loves of Marriage, artist and author Thomas Kinkade points out another important problem with fantasizing about the perfect person or the perfect relationship.
+He said:

 “People get a divorce, link up with someone new, and suddenly they’re doing all the fun romantic stuff.
 This includes moonlight walks and bicycle rides and exotic getaways.
 They could have done all of those things with the spouse they just left.
 But they didn’t.
 As a result, they endure the trauma and humiliation of a wrenching divorce.
 This causes a shattering change in their lives, great financial loss, and bitter, deeply wounded children… all for the sake of “new romantic experiences.”